phoenixthrush/phoenixthrush.github.io/sites/Tutorial/Create-Linux-Repo/README.md

 Search for preinst, postinst, prerm, postrm, you need to create an executable file inside the DEBIAN folder and name it like that. <br>
 After that chmod it with 775 and +x also use a shabang at the header lmao. <br>
-Thats it uhm contact me "contact@phoenixthrush.com" if you have questions and have fun creating your own repo!
+Thats it!
+Uhm contact me "contact@phoenixthrush.com" if you have questions and have fun creating your own repo!